josmar-crwdstffng/angular/aio/content/guide/module-types.md

 You can import the shared NgModule in your domain NgModules, including [lazy-loaded NgModules](guide/lazy-loading-ngmodules "Lazy-loading an NgModule").
 One example is `SharedModule` in the <live-example name="ngmodules"></live-example>, which provides the `AwesomePipe` custom pipe and `HighlightDirective` directive.

-Shared NgModules should not include providers, nor should any of its imported or re-exported NgModules include providers.
+Shared NgModules should not include providers, nor should any of the associated imported or re-exported NgModules include providers.

 To learn how to use shared modules to organize and streamline your code, see [Sharing NgModules in an app](guide/sharing-ngmodules "Sharing NgModules in an app").